chrisvrakas/mkgrid/README.md

 ## 🔧 Recommended Tools

 mkgrid is one piece of a private creative workflow.
-The broader stack worth building around it:
+Consider expanding to a broader stack worth building around it:

 ### Image & Metadata
 - **[exiftool](https://exiftool.org)** — strip EXIF/GPS metadata from photos *before* posting.
 Prevents doxxing via image data.